 At the beginning of the 16th century, the west wing and the chambers of the northern wing were built.
 They were added at right angles to the Gibbett Tower, so that the whole was in the shape of the letter L. The northern wing from the side of the outer bailey received a small, four-sided projection, and the west wing a slightly larger annex at the corner.
 The latest defensive structure, erected at the end of the Middle Ages, was the Lady Anna Tower, located in the south-west corner of the outer defensive wall.

-The castle has survived to modern times, but its appearance is the result of numerous transformations, unfortunately also modern.
-As its result most of the outer ward was built over with new rooms, such as the dining hall on the north-west side, or the Bradenstoke Hall in the south, erected to house a medieval roof truss, moved at the beginning of the 20th century from Bradenstoke Abbey.
-The changes are also manifested in the new, large window openings of older buildings.
-Currently, the castle is owned by the private Atlantic College, but its sightseeing is possible on certain days and times.
+The castle has survived to modern times, but its appearance is the result of numerous transformations, unfortunately also modern ones, as a result of which most of the outer bailey was built with new rooms, such as the Dining Hall on the north-west side, or the Bradenstoke Hall in south side, erected on the zwinger area in order to place in it a medieval roof truss, transferred at the beginning of the 20th century from the Bradenstoke Abbey (its insertion required the removal of modest but older utility rooms).
+On the south-west side in the 1930s, the 16th-century Lady Anna Tower was demolished, replaced with a new, larger structure, a number of early modern buildings were also created in the northern part of the outer bailey, and the gatehouse of the upper ward was raised in the 19th century.
+The changes are also manifested in the new, large windows of older buildings.
+Currently, the owner of the castle is the private Atlantic College, but visiting is possible on certain days and times.

 Lindsay E., The castles of Wales, London 1998.